 Please follow the links below for our exam results information:

-Students at Camden School for Girls once again collected outstanding A level results in 2020, with progress above the national average.
+Students at Camden School for Girls once again collected outstanding A Level results in 2021, with progress above the national average.
 The school’s data is as follows:

 Destinations from the sixth form last year include the following: